 Read Labels

-First, always read the labeling and info that comes with your gearbox.
-Check the ratings to double check that your gearbox matches your intentions.
+Always review the labels and information that come with your gearbox.
+Verify the ratings to ensure your gearbox aligns with your needs.

 Limit Dust Contact

-Dust and other particles floating around in the air can really damage your gears if you allow them to build up.
-To prevent this, start by limiting the dust and pollution in your production facility.
-Systems that can help air quality include: air curtains, vacuum cleaners and dust management systems.
-These should not only remove particles from the air, but from the homes they’ve found in the nooks and crannies of your machines and their gears.
+Floating dust and particles can wreak havoc on your gears if left unchecked.
+To prevent this, begin by minimizing dust and pollution in your production facility.
+Implement systems like air curtains, vacuum cleaners, and dust management systems to improve air quality.
+These measures will not only remove particles from the air but also from the hidden crevices and gears of your machines, ensuring they remain in top condition.

 Limit Fluid Contact